BDC Hamburger Icon

 Why We Chose Salesforce as the Best CRM for Customization

-Notably, Salesforce was one of the first CRM platforms to open itself up to third-party developers, giving it more apps and customization options than any other provider.
+Notably, Salesforce was one of the first CRM platforms to open itself to third-party developers, giving it more apps and customization options than any other provider.
 If Salesforce doesn’t have a built-in function you need, there’s almost certainly an app to compensate.
-If not, a developer can create and deploy a specific solution.
+If not, a developer can create and deploy a tailored solution.

 Salesforce CRM pipeline management